Last Updated on April 28, 2023

-You’ll also have the opportunity to see wild horses in Corolla, especially north of the paved road.
+One of the really cool things to do at Corolla Beach is seize the opportunity to see wild horses in Corolla, especially north of the paved road.
 Shipwrecked from the Spanish in the 1500s, these Spanish Mustangs have shorter legs and stockier bodies than domesticated horses.

 They roam wherever they like, which sometimes means in your backyard!

 We saw wild horses with Bob’s Wild Horse Tours and enjoyed our morning with them.
 Note that this was not a sponsored trip!